Your Close-Up Look into my Kitchen

 We do use brown rice often – while keeping portions on the smaller side.
 As for store-bought flavored rice, if you’re avoiding gluten, be sure to read the ingredients.
 I had no idea how many of these have gluten in them.
 Better yet, just use riced cauliflower and flavor it up or top it with your entree.

 If you’re OK with eating gluten, go with the whole grain varieties.
-If you’re on a gluten-free (like I am) diet, there are options available.
+Many people’s diet for Sjogren’s is all gluten-free (like I am), and there are plenty of options available.
 Portion size and proportion is key here.

 Adding lean protein and lots of non-starchy veggies will bulk up your meal to be more filling without overloading yourself with calories.
 For real, each forkful should have less pasta than all the other stuff.